1. Why is the AUP being revised?

 An individual’s “electronic records” include, but are not limited to, email, administrative accounts, and network traffic, and also the devices on which these are stored or processed.

 Sometimes it is necessary for a quantity of “live” data (i.e., active records) to be used to develop or test a new service, software, or system.
-In these instances, the approval of the CIO and Director of Information Technology or his/her designee should be sought prior to the use to assure that proper security measures are being taken to appropriately protect the privacy of the individuals whose data are involved.
-Prior to granting approval, the CIO and Director of Information Technology will consult with the university offices that are the official stewards of the subject data type.
+In these instances, the approval of the CIO or his/her designee should be sought prior to the use to assure that proper security measures are being taken to appropriately protect the privacy of the individuals whose data are involved.
+Prior to granting approval, the CIO will consult with the university offices that are the official stewards of the subject data type.
 Only university organizational units may undertake this sort of data use; an individual may not use live data for these purposes except when they are acting on behalf of a university unit.

 The university might disclose individual information to the police in cases where a student has been reported missing and law enforcement personnel are investigating the matter.
 The university might be compelled to disclose individual information to defend against a lawsuit that has been filed against the university.

-The university’s position is that personal electronic records of faculty, staff, and students are not “public records” under the Michigan Freedom of Information Act.
+The university’s position is that personal electronic records of faculty, staff, and students are not “public records” under the Michigan Freedom of Information Act (FOIA).
 Individuals should be aware, however, that such a determination may ultimately rest with a court of law and not with the university.
-Therefore, individuals are strongly encouraged to store their personal documents and communications on personal devices and third party email accounts rather than on MSU IT Resources.
+Therefore, individuals are strongly encouraged to store their personal documents and communications on personal devices and third-party email accounts rather than on MSU IT Resources.

 Yes, although it is not recommended.
 Numerous free and easy-to-use alternatives are now available to the public, and individuals are strongly encouraged to set up an alternative email account for personal use.
 An individual who chooses to continue using his/her MSU account for both personal and business purposes should create a “personal” folder within the MSU account to store personal items.
 Segregating personal and business items will enhance the privacy of items contained within the personal folder and mitigate against unintentional access to those personal items.
 Individuals may not store university records or data in personal folders.

-The CIO and Director of Information Technology will periodically review the Policy to assure that it reflects best practices and is in compliance with applicable laws and regulations.
+The CIO will periodically review the Policy to assure that it reflects best practices and is in compliance with applicable laws and regulations.
 Such reviews are expected to occur no less frequently than once every three years.
 Reviews may, of course, occur more frequently, if circumstances require, and will include input from the appropriate academic governance committees.

 A “private device” means a privately-owned computer, tablet, smartphone, etc., that is connected to and using the university’s network to move data, messages, voice or video signals, etc. between itself and the Internet.
 The prohibition of Section 3.10.1 does not apply when the sole use of MSU IT resources is this network-communications use involving a private device.
 Nor, in similar circumstances, do the prohibitions in Section 3.7, assuming the message conveyed across the university’s network from the private device does not suggest that the University endorses or supports that message (e.g., by use of the msu.edu Internet domain).